 Don’t want to deal with pie crusts?
 Make the quesadilla version instead.

 6. Cacio e Pepe

-Admittedly this is far from the simplest preparation — a successful cacio e pepe is all about technique, after all.
-But in terms of ingredients, it’s hard to find a recipe simpler than pasta, butter, pepper, and two types of long-lasting cheese: parmesan and pecorino.
+My one-skillet cacio e pepe rigatoni recipe takes a technically complex dish and simplifies it into something anyone can master.
+And the best part is you literally only need one skillet to pull it off!
+In terms of ingredients, it’s hard to find a recipe simpler than pasta, butter, pepper, and two types of long-lasting cheese: parmesan and pecorino.
 Both cheeses can last in the fridge, up to 9 months, unopened, and about 4-6 weeks once opened.
-So sure, it’s not the easiest of emergency recipes, but it is one of the cheesiest.
-(I’ll be here all night.)

 Ground meat, frozen veggies, dried thyme, ketchup, garlic, onion, a bit of flour, and a packet of instant mashed potatoes is all you need to make 4 servings of shepherd’s pie.
 Instead of baking the shepherd’s pie all in one dish, I recommend portioning it out into individual oven-safe ramekins or loaf pans.
 Bake the individual portions, let them cool to room temperature, wrap them in saran wrap (ramekin and all) and freeze them inside a large gallon freezer bag.
 To reheat: Defrost, then tent with aluminum foil and place in a 350F oven for 15-20 minutes or until warmed throughout.

 8. Butter Beans